reactive-firewall/multicast/docs/FAQ.md

 From the [documentation](https://github.com/reactive-firewall/multicast/blob/v1.4/multicast/__init__.py#L214-L217):
 > A Value of 1 (one TTL) is chosen as per [RFC-1112 §6.1](https://www.rfc-editor.org/rfc/rfc1112#section-6.1) on the rational that an
 > explicit value that could traverse beyond the local connected network should be
 > chosen by the caller rather than the default value.
-This is inline with the principle
+This is in line with the principle
 > of none, one or many.

 #### The default multicast destination port is 59559